seinwave/hyperbolator/DevLog.md

 #### Post(a)

 Nice!
 Got unit tests up and running.
-It was -- ahem, as always -- slightly more complicated than I thought.
+It was -- *ahem*, as always -- slightly more complicated than I thought.

 I didn't realize that `Jest`, by itself, wasn't the easiest tool to use for mocking HTTP requests. `supertester` was the tool of the hour, which made things much easier.